stdombek/docs/content/en/docs/Access/Requests/requests.md

 To search for requests, enter your search terms into the box on the **Search & filter** pane.
 You can keyword search by title, or "starts with" search by item barcode, requester barcode, or item call number.

-You can also use the Request type, Request status, Request level, Tags, and Pickup service point filters to find requests or further limit your search.
+You can also use the Request type, Request status, Request level, Tags, Pickup service point, and Print status filters to find requests or further limit your search.
+The [Settings > Circulation > View print details](../../../settings/settings_circulation/settings_circulation/#settings--circulation--view-print-details) option needs to be selected for the Print status filter to be visible.

 You can choose which columns appear in your search results by clicking on the Actions menu.
 Under Show columns, you can check or uncheck columns to change what you see in the results pane.